 - Relevant experiences and assignments performed by Consultant.

 - Maximum 5 page CV highlighting related assignments done with client name, contract person and mobile number.

 - Copies of Academic and Professional Qualifications held.

 - Detailed proposal with an emphasis on suggested methodologies, implementation plan and financial proposal

 WWF role and reporting line:

 It is the responsibility of the Firm/ Consultant to plan and carry out the assignment.
-WWF will where possible, link the consultant with relevant stakeholders in the Upper Zambezi through the Barotse and Kabompo Landscape Managers.
+WWF will, through the Barotse Landscape Manager, link the consultant with the CRBs and other relevant stakeholders in both the Silowana Complex and Upper Zambezi Landscape.
 The consultant will be responsible for maintaining correspondence and outputs in a timely and efficient manner keeping the Landscape Manager informed via written email correspondence.